A: Leading a digital transformation from the boardroom

 • How must the format and composition of traditional boardrooms evolve if boards are to be effective catalysts for digital transformation?

-• Stephen Scheeler, Former Managing Director, Facebook, ANZ and Adjunct Professor at Australian Graduate School of Management, UNSW
+• Stephen Scheeler, Former Managing Director, Facebook, ANZ and Executive-in-Residence at Australian Graduate School of Management, UNSW

 B: Innovation through collaboration